LLNL/axom/src/axom/inlet/docs/sphinx/quick_start.rst

 Inlet's workflow is broken into the four following steps:

-* Defining the schema of your input file
+* Defining the schema of your input file and reading in the user-provided input file
-* Verifying that the user given input file is valid
+* Verifying that the user-provided input file is valid
-* Accessing the read and stored data in your program
+* Accessing the input data in your program
 * *Optional* Generating documentation based on defined schema

 .. _inlet_defining_schema_label: